Overview

 • A deeper voice.

-Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) are also known as gonadotropins.
+• Pituitary tumors that make luteinizing hormone and follicle-stimulating hormone.
+Some pituitary tumors produce luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+These hormones also are known as gonadotropins.
 Pituitary tumors that make these hormones are called gonadotroph adenomas.

 Symptoms in women may include: